 Left untreated, however, the weal intensifies the pressure effects on the underlying tissues until a wound forms.
 In the worst case, such wounds or ulcers may lead to amputations.
 85 percent of all amputations in diabetics were preceded by a foot ulcer, which subsequently developed severe infection or gangrene.
-The number of amputations in diabetics is still around 40,000 per year and it's estimated that about half of them could be avoided.
+The number of amputations among diabetics is around 40,000 per year, and it is estimated that about four out of five of these amputations were avoidable.
 It is especially problematic that due to a nerve disorder, many diabetics feel no pain and do not even notice the foot problems or wounds.